tunasplam/tunasplam/README.md

 - 🌱 I’m currently learning ...

-Skills for data analysis.
-This includes pandas, seaborn, all the fancy algorithms in sklearn and statsmodel.
-I am also working on improving my skills with google sheets/excel and SQL.
+Skills for data analysis particularly gis software.
+Also working on automating stuff for Excel.

 - 📫 How to reach me ...